NovaNex-Hub/smart-contracts/README.md

 - **Secure Transactions:** Smart contracts and blockchain technology ensure secure and transparent transactions.
 - **Creator Empowerment:** Creators can effectively manage and monetize their digital assets.

-## Dependencies

-- ERC4907: Import from './ERC4907.sol' for NFT functionalities.
-- OpenZeppelin: ReentrancyGuard for protecting against reentrancy attacks.

 ## Installation

-Ensure you have a Solidity compiler (0.8.19) and necessary dependencies installed.

 ```bash
 npm install